Carol Rhodes: Artistic style and analysis

 Rhodes admired the work of Stefano di Giovanni, Nicolas Poussin, Jean-Baptiste-Siméon Chardin and Walter Sickert.
 She worked slowly, using oils, "in a very, very concentrated way", using medium-density fibreboard and plywood panels.
-This meant only a small number of paintings was produced each year.
+This meant only a small number of paintings were produced each year.
 She used a variety of source material, including aerial photographs, travel, art and geography books.
 The compositions, which have been described as if "seen from a low-flying plane", were carefully planned, copied onto a painting board.
 Creating a slightly unsettling view, a balance "between the plausible and provocative."
 Journalist Morgan Falconer wrote Rhodes' works "appear to continue without end beyond the frame."

 Rhodes’s work has been discussed my many critics.
 Tom Lubbock in The Independent wrote the viewpoint and the semi-fictional approach Rhodes employed was "the opposite of a gimmick: an idea that bestows great freedom of operation."
 The New York Times' Ken Johnson observed that in her works "roads cut straight or wind across the rectangle, dividing broad areas textured to resemble agricultural fields, forests, sand or bodies of water."
 In the Architects' Journal Rory Olcayto noted the colours used are "pale, as if drenched by the sun or washed through by rain."
 Patrick Elliott for The Scotsman called each painting "a carefully judged marriage of precision and ambiguity.
 They are not political statements, or at least not overtly so, and she spoke of them in terms of colour, brushwork and composition."